Exact transport coefficients from the inelastic rough Maxwell model of a granular gas: Discussion

 \subsection{Coefficients $\lambda$, $\mu$, $\lambda_Q$, and $\mu_Q$}

-Now we turn to the coefficients related to the heat and cross fluxes, as displayed in Fig.~\ref{fig2}.
+Now we turn to the coefficients related to the heat flux and the torque-vorticity vector, as displayed in Fig.~\ref{fig2}.
 Except for $\alpha=1$, the shapes of the curves of $\lambda^*$ and $\mu^*$ (see Figs.~\ref{fig2}a and \ref{fig2}b) differ qualitatively from those obtained from the IRHSM with the standard Sonine approximation because of the divergence of the IRMM coefficients at $\beta=\beta_0(\alpha)$.
 As said before, such a divergence is induced by that of the HCS fourth-degree cumulants \cite{KS22}.
 This implies a breakdown of a hydrodynamic description, in analogy with what happens with the IMM \cite{S03,BGM10,KGS14}.

-Figures~\ref{fig2}c and \ref{fig2}d show that the transport coefficients associated with the cross flux $\mathbf{Q}$ (which is ignored in the standard Sonine approximation of the IRHSM) have a dependence on $\alpha$ and $\beta$ much more intricate than the heat-flux coefficients.
+Figures~\ref{fig2}c and \ref{fig2}d show that the transport coefficients associated with the torque-vorticity vector $\mathbf{Q}$ (which is ignored in the standard Sonine approximation of the IRHSM) have a dependence on $\alpha$ and $\beta$ much more intricate than the heat-flux coefficients.
 In particular, both $\lambda_Q^*$ and $\nu_Q^*$ may attain negative values for intermediate and small values of $\beta$.
 This effect takes place even at $\alpha=1$, in which case $\lambda^*$ and $\mu^*$ remain finite for all $\alpha$.